Rolling Stones release low-priced seats ahead of L.A. show

-LOS ANGELES (Reuters) - Wild horses couldn’t drag many of the most die-hard of Rolling Stones fans to the kick-off of the band’s North American tour - at least not at prices of up to a whopping $600 a ticket.
+LOS ANGELES, May 2 (Reuters) - Wild horses couldn’t drag many of the most die-hard of Rolling Stones fans to the kick-off of the band’s North American tour - at least not at prices of up to a whopping $600 a ticket.

 Three weeks after tickets went on sale, and a day before the British band take the stage on Friday, the Los Angeles Staples Center was far from sold out for the “50 and Counting” gig.